-In recent years, the influx of investment capital and speculative real estate demand in Vancouver continues to drive up land values, resulting in significant volatility year-over-year in property assessment and taxes, causing hardship for some residents, small businesses, as well as the arts, culture and non-profit sectors.
+The influx of investment capital and speculative real estate demand in Vancouver continues to drive up land values, resulting in significant volatility year-over-year in property assessment and taxes, causing hardship for some residents, small businesses, as well as the arts, culture and non-profit sectors.
 In British Columbia, real estate properties are assessed at their highest and best use (market value), and taxes are allocated to individual properties based on such values.
 In the case where a property is under-developed, its assessed value could substantially increase to reflect its development potential.

 The City does not generate higher tax revenue as a result of rising property values.
 The required tax levy to be collected is determined by Council as part of the annual budget, and tax rates are adjusted to reflect assessment increases or decreases to ensure "revenue neutrality".

 However, relative assessment increases for individual properties could shift the tax burden from one property to another in any given year.

-The challenge is particularly prevalent for small business tenants because most landlords pass on all property taxes, on both rented space and development potential, to tenants through their lease agreements.
-As tenants do not benefit from an increase in property values in the same way that an owner does, upon redevelopment or sale, the practice could cause significant financial distress for small business tenants who have very limited ability to absorb and/or finance such an unanticipated surge in expenses during their lease term (typically five years or longer).
+The challenge is particularly prevalent for small business and non-profit tenants because most landlords pass on all property taxes, on both rented space and development potential, to tenants through their lease agreements.
+As tenants do not benefit from an increase in property values in the same way that an owner does, upon redevelopment or sale, the practice could cause significant financial distress for small business and non-profit tenants who have a limited ability to absorb and/or finance such an unanticipated surge in expenses during their lease term (typically five years or longer).

-While there are a number of Provincial mitigations available for eligible residential properties (e.g. s.
-19(8) of the Assessment Act, Property Tax Deferment and Home Owner Grant), those measures do not apply to commercial properties.
+While there are a number of Provincial mitigations available for eligible residential properties (e.g. s.19(8) of the Assessment Act, Property Tax Deferment and Home Owner Grant), those measures do not apply to commercial properties.
 Land assessment averaging is an optional tool available to Council under the Vancouver Charter.
 Despite the fact that other municipalities have similar authority under the Community Charter, Vancouver is the only municipality in British Columbia that uses averaging to phase in significant property tax increases arising from assessment volatility at a city-wide level.
-For light industrial and business properties, the targeted 5-year averaging program is the key mitigating measure that provides businesses with targeted and time-limited relief to enable market adjustments and/or lease renegotiations.
-However, this program alone may not be adequate in addressing assessment volatility arising from development potential.
+For light industrial and business properties, the targeted averaging program is the key mitigating measure that provides businesses with targeted and time-limited relief to enable market adjustments and/or lease renegotiations.
+However, the program is intended to address assessment and taxation volatility, not the development potential issue arising from the highest and best use (market value) assessment methodology.